 news

-All the while, elephy’s heart and mind is with the people of Gaza and the hostages taken on the 7th of October.
+All the while, elephy’s heart and mind is with the people of Gaza.
 We support, unequivocally, an immediate ceasefire and a free Palestine, and condemn Israel’s unrelentless attack on the Palestinian people.

 Hunting for safety